 Tell your story by connecting Photography with Structure

 Join photographer Dawn Surratt as you learn ways to connect photography and structure to tell your story.
-Each day will be split between medium exploration and studio time.
 Develop a concept using photography as a jumping off point and build an object by the end of the week.

 Objects can evoke empathy and connect us to memory.
 They can become talismans or relics.
 Artists have long been pushing the boundary between photography and other mediums, but it has only begun to achieve full recognition since the 1970’s when the exhibit “Photography into Sculpture” was organized by Peter C. Bunnell at the Museum of Modern Art, New York.